ilent2/otslm/docs/Using-the-GPU.rst

     rt.zernike = zeros(1, 12);

 This should create a blank hologram.
-To add spots to this hologram use the ``addSpot`` method.
+To add spots to this hologram use the :meth:`~+otslm.+utils.+RedTweezers.PrismsAndLenses.addSpot` method.
 For example, to add a spot to diffract light to a particular coordinate in the focal plane, use:

 .. code:: matlab